 This is a sophisticated hobby product and NOT a toy.
-It must be operated with caution and common sense and failure to do so could result in injury or damage to the product or other property.
+It must be operated with caution and common sense and requires in injury or damage to the product or other property.
 This product is not intended for use by children without direct adult supervision.

 This manual contains instructions for safety operation and maintenance.
-It is essential to read and follow all the instructions and warnings in the manual prior to assembly, setup or use, in order to operate and avoid damage or serious injury.
+It is essential to read and follow all the instructions and warnings in the manual, prior to assembly, setup or use, in order to operate and avoid damage or serious injury.